ALTERED STATES: THE ENIGMA OF PARALLEL UNIVERSES

 After their two weeks in Spain, the couples decided to see if they could find the odd little hotel again.
 Although they found the posters for the old-fashioned circus, they couldn’t find the hotel.
 Eventually they stopped at the motel where Len had called in first.
 There was no sign of the man in the plum-coloured uniform, and the receptionist said that no such person worked there.

 Back in England, the couples had their holiday films developed.
 All their pictures came out … except the ones they had taken in the odd little hotel, which were completely missing.
 A reporter for Yorkshire Television said “there was evidence that the camera had tried to wind on in the middle of the film”.

 This utterly baffling case presents far more questions than it does answers.
 If it was a straightforward timeslip why did no one at the hotel comment on the holiday-makers’ modern clothes, or their strange car parked outside.
 They seem to have been remarkably accepting of these visitors from the future.
 But that is often the way with time-slips.
 The people the witnesses meet often are very accepting and unquestioning.
 The whole experience has a dream-like feel, down to the random details, such as the plum-coloured uniform of the motel employee, the circus posters, and the lady in the ballgown with the little dog.
 Was it a collective dream/hallucination brought on by tiredness?
-For me, that seems even less plausible than a timeslip!
-Did they unwittingly slip into another dimension for several hours?
+Or did they unwittingly slip into another dimension for several hours?

 QUEENSLAND, AUSTRALIA, 1992